 Once you’ve found the job you want, it’s time to submit a resume.
-Do a proper job and write a convincing cover letter and you may land an interview.
+Stand out from other potential applicants by writing a convincing cover letter and you may land an interview.
 Prepare for your interviews, be well-groomed and pro-active but not aggressive.

 Stick to the companies you’ve identified.
 Applying to every job opportunity can improve your chances of getting selected for an interview.
 Focus your time on doing your best with a limited pool of ideal jobs.
 Don’t waste time applying to everything you see.